noya2012/collatz-prof1/coq_prj1/readme.md

-####"To verify the proofs using Coq IDE 8.9.0, you need to start loading the code from collatz_part_one.v.
-This file contains all the definitions, lemmas, and main theorems of this analysis framework."
+####"To verify these codes using Coq IDE 8.9.0, you may need to start loading the code from collatz_part_one.v.
+These files are already cross-linked in the header, ensuring they are in the same directory.
+Compile them once, and they can be loaded within the directory by referencing each other.

 Regarding the 3n+1 Conjecture, here is the progress report for this project.